Allen-Tildesley/examples/GUIDE.md

 as appropriate.

 ## T-tensor program
+The program `t_tensor` compares the calculation of multipole energies by two methods: using explicit formulae based on trigonometric functions of the Euler angles, and via the Cartesian T-tensors.
+Two linear molecules are placed in random positions and orientations, within a specified range of separations, and some of the contributions to the electrostatic energies and forces are calculated.
+The program may be run using an empty namelist `&nml /`, so as to take the program defaults, or various parameters may be specified in the namelist.

+* How easy would it be to add quadrupole-quadrupole energy, quadrupole-dipole forces, quadrupole-quadrupole forces, and all the torques, calculated both ways??

 ## Cluster program
 The `cluster` program is self contained.
 It reads in a configuration of atomic positions